Inequalities for generalized matrix function and inner product: Some Triangle inequalities

 \section{Some Triangle inequalities}

 Let $V$ be an inner product space with the inner product $\inner{\cdot ,\cdot }$ over the real number field $\mathbb{R}$ or the complex number field $\mathbb{C}$.
-For any two nonzero vectors $u,v$ in $V$, there are two defferent ways to define the angle between the vectors $u$ and $v$ in terms of the inner product, such as,
+For any two nonzero vectors $u,v$ in $V$, there are two different ways to define the angle between the vectors $u$ and $v$ in terms of the inner product.
+Namely,

 and